unstoppabledomains/resolution-service/README.md

 ```

 2. Configure environment variables.\
    The required variables are the same as running the service in docker.
-To simplify
-   development it's recommended to set additional ENV variables mentioned in `./local.dev.env`
+   Copy `./local.dev.env.sample` to `./local.dev.env` and set variables as necessary.
-   file.

 ```
 RESOLUTION_POSTGRES_HOST=localhost